Cost-Saving Ideas: Justice Court Consolidation in Villages and Towns

-The guide is intended to assist local government officials and citizens considering justice court consolidation.
-It provides a step-by-step breakdown of the process and outlines some of the relevant issues.
-If properly structured, consolidation could help increase the efficiency and effectiveness of justice courts without jeopardizing local court revenues or lessening access to justice.
+This guide provides a step-by-step breakdown of the process and outlines some of the relevant issues.
+If properly structured, consolidation can help increase the efficiency and effectiveness of justice courts without jeopardizing local court revenues or lessening access to justice.

-If a town contains a village that has established the office of village justice, the village board of trustees may abolish the office of village justice by local law or resolution, subject to permissive referendum (Village Law Section 3-301[a]).
+The village board must abolish the office of village justice by local law or resolution, subject to permissive referendum.
+(Village Law Section 3-301[a])

-The local law or resolution abolishing the office of village justice only takes effect, however, upon the expiration of the then current term of office for the village justice (Village Law Section 3-301; NY Const, art.
-VI, Section 17[d]).
+The local law or resolution can only take effect, however, after the elected village justice has finished his or her current term.
+(Village Law Section 3-301; NY Const, art.
+VI, Section 17[d])